anthonystarke/card_crusher_group_project/README.md

 # Card Defender

+Card Defender is Card Battle game based on Hearthstone and magic the gathering 3 different types of fighter cards and 3 different types of spell cards.
+Currently 1 player vs an AI opponent.

-Card Defender is a full stack JavaScript application with an Express server and MongoDB database.
+The game is made as a full stack JavaScript application with an Express server and MongoDB database.

 ## Getting Started